HTTP-APIs/http-apis.github.io/Usage.md

 # Properties that are read=True are read only
 # Properties that are write=True are writable
 ```
 Apart from properties, classes also need to have operations that allow them to modify the data stored within their instances, these operation are defined as `HydraClassOp` and are stored in `supportedOperation` of the `HydraClass`.
+Properties are defined as `HydraClassProp` objects:

 ```python
 from hydrus.hydraspec.doc_writer import HydraClassOp